voloda/AsyncDataAdapter/README.md

 Implementation of asynchronous methods on SqlDataAdapter (support for async/await).

+The implementation is based on source code provided by Microsoft on GitHub.

 ## Info

 * Branch ```DotNetSource``` contains original Microsoft .NET sources to simplify resynchronization.
 Comments contains original sources.